tamirblu/Catan-Virtual-Reality/ICBV231-Project-1/ICBV231-1-readme.txt

 or

 Run script:
 With the appropriate libraries, you can easily execute the ui script

+or
+Run the full version using the - resources_processing